Do Teslas need an oil change? No oil but other fluids

 1: Brake Fluid

-1: Less pressure is put on Tesla brakes due to the regenerative braking, so is less need to change the brake fluid very often.
+1: Less pressure is put on Tesla brakes due to the regenerative braking, so there is less need to change the brake fluid very often.
 The brake’s kinetic energy is converted into electrical power to charge the battery.

 2: Regenerative braking reduces the erosion and wear and tear of Tesla brakes, and due to this, fewer chances are left to change the brake fluid sooner.